save-thinking/docs/ADR/StorageFramework.md

 Since we handle sensitive user information, localStorage is not the best approach for us.
 It is also limited to 5MB across all major browsers.

-IndexDB allows low-level API for client-side storage of significant amounts of structured data, including files/blobs.
+IndexedDB allows low-level API for client-side storage of significant amounts of structured data, including files/blobs.

-Example with IndexDB:
+Example with IndexedDB:

 ```js
 const dbName = "the_name";